 If watching someone actually do this helps you, check out this how-to video.

 Last thing you may want is a cocktail shaker.
-If you don’t have one, you can use a mason jar with a lid or you can get a shaker set on Amazon which comes with a shot glass to measure the your ingredients.
+If you don’t have one, you can use a mason jar with a lid or you can get a shaker set on Amazon which comes with a shot glass to measure the ingredients.
 You can also use a standard 2 ounce shot glass to measure your liquor and juice which is what I do since the cocktail shaker I own didn’t come with any extras.

-Final thing I want to just mention is the reason I’m calling this the “best” limoncello cranberry cosmo is because I’ve tried several recipes and they are surprisingly BAD.
-They were too tart, too saturated with alcohol, didn’t make enough to fill the glass, etc. So this recipe has a nice balance between tart and sweet, isn’t overly saturated alcohol (although it is strong so sip slowly!), and the proportions fit nicely inside a standard sized, 6 ounce martini glass.
+Final thing I want to just mention is the reason I’m calling this the “best” limoncello cranberry cosmo.
+It is because I’ve tried several recipes and they are surprisingly BAD.
+They were too tart, too saturated with alcohol, didn’t make enough to fill the glass, etc. So this recipe has a nice balance between tart and sweet, isn’t overly saturated with alcohol (although it is strong so sip slowly!), and the proportions fit nicely inside a standard sized, 6 ounce martini glass.